Everything you need to know about advance care directives

 Take action today

 At a minimum, it would be valuable to share the advance care directive with your loved ones’ primary care physician and all healthcare decision-makers involved in their day-to-day care (e.g. nurse practitioners, RNs, Licensed Clinical Social Workers, health plan care managers, etc).
 To go the extra mile, consider sharing with medical specialists treating your loved one, such as neurologists, pulmonologists, cardiologists, endocrinologists, nephrologists, psychiatrists and/or oncologists depending on chronic conditions that need to be managed.
+You can also consider using a medical alert system like Qmedic.
 Ultimately, the more directive copies in circulation and immediately accessible, the more likely physicians are to follow your loved ones’ wishes.

 If your loved one is resistant to the idea of creating an advance care directive, encourage them by creating one for yourself as well.
 This is not about age per se, it’s about being smart and guiding your medical teams to make decisions that are in your best interest.
 Remind them that we all could be in a vulnerable situation at any moment, via unforeseen circumstances such as a car accident or illness.
 If they feel like the AD applies to everyone vs. only them, they’ll be less likely to feel like you’re trying to compromise their independence.
 Practice what you preach and you’re likely to find a receptive audience.